Gmail Labels: The easiest guide for 2023

 Once you have your list of tags, make it a habit to apply them to your emails as soon as they arrive in your inbox.
 This might take a little extra time at first, but it will pay off in the long run by making it easier to find and manage your emails.

-Email tagging is an essential tool for managing your inbox, and there are several different email tagging tools available.
+Email tags are an essential tool for managing your inbox, and there are several different email tagging tools available.
 One popular option is Gmail's tagging system, which allows users to create custom labels and apply them to individual emails.

 Another option is to use third-party tools like: